 But the thing we do most of the time—thinking—may be the thing that hurts us the most.
 Working with the mental representation of something can be dangerous if you forget about it.
 Base reality is not made of thoughts.
 Realising that your thoughts have misled you for a while can hurt but is liberating.
 It’s a necessary step on the journey to reaching a wider understanding of life and it opens new perspectives.
 It will also make you incredibly compassionate because you can now understand why some people act the way they do—they are stuck in their own mind.

-We’ve evolved in a society that values over all the intellect, yet if you observe the world you will see that too much intellect does not lead to balance.
+In the West, we’ve evolved in societies that value above everything else the intellect, yet if you observe the world you will see that too much intellect does not lead to balance.
 As humans we also have emotions, we are bound to a physical body and we are connected to our spirit self in the subtle realms.
 Our mind is just a part of what we are.
 But that is by no means the totality of what we are.
 You are not your thoughts, you are not your emotions.
 You are so much more than any of that.
 And it’s not because you have a bright intellect that it automatically makes your life easy or guarantees your happiness.
 No matter how you look at it, it’s how you think that will determine your level of happiness: being positive, kind, loving, nurturing, compassionate, patient and forgiving—all of that with everyone especially yourself.

-We are not really taught how to think, and that is a terrible disservice to the entire human species.
+We are not taught as children how to think to promote personal empowerment, and that is a terrible disservice to the entire human species.
 If enough people managed to master the thinking process and their mind at large, we would live in a very different type of civilisation.
 But who says this is not the direction we are taking right now?